tu-yaxin/COS568-Pruning-SP25/README.md

 #### Tuning compression ratio.
 Please fill the results table:
 Prune models on CIFAR10 with VGG16, please replace {} with sparsity 10^-a for a \in {0.05,0.1,0.2,0.5,1,2}.
 Feel free to try other sparsity values.
+You can omit 0.05 from SNIP experiments.

 ```
 python main.py --model-class lottery --model vgg16 --dataset cifar10 --experiment singleshot --pruner synflow  --compression {}